-^WARNING WARNING Indicates information that must be followed with the utmost care.
+WARNING Indicates information that must be followed with the utmost care.
 Failure to comply with a warning may result in severe damage to the equipment or physical injury to the operator and/or patient.
 1 CAUTION CAUTION Indicates a situation that demands prompt and careful action, a specific remedy, or emergency attention.
-IMPORTANT IMPORTANT IMPORTANT IMPORTANT IMPORTANT Indicates a situation or action that could cause the equipment and/or operation problems.
+IMPORTANT Indicates a situation or action that could potentially cause problems to the equipment and/or its operation.
 NOTICE NOTE Emphasizes valuable information or provides useful tips and hints.
 RADIATION Indicates a possible danger from radiation exposure.
 2 SINGLE USE Indicates a component that must be replaced for each new patient.
 ESD susceptibility Indicates that an item is susceptible to damage from electrostatic discharges.